Montielfxet-DA/Daily-Bike-Rental-Forecast/README.md

-# Daily-Bike-Rental-Forecast
+# Forecast daily bike rental demand using time series models
+This dataset contains the daily count of rental bike transactions between years 2011 and 2012 in Capital bikeshare system with the corresponding weather and seasonal information.
 Here I used time series models and interactive plotting to forecast a new year of data.
+We shall be conducting our analysis using a time series model due to the large amount of factors that could be contributing to the vairations in data, thus a time series model is our best approach to this problematic.